Some of us distrust God because we question the fairness of his salvation plan.

 Our fallen nature urges us to suppress this knowledge, dismiss our sinfulness, and live independently of God.

-The dissonance between this message and God’s enlightenment presents us with three alternatives.
+The dissonance between this natural propensity and God’s enlightenment presents us with three alternatives.

 - We can ignore our conscience, heed our fallen nature, and defy God.